-Who is Michael Cohen?
+Michael Cohen: Trump's personal lawyer

 "No-one saw this coming," a source familiar with Cohen's thinking on the matter said.

 Out of all the possible persons of interest to Mueller, Cohen has been closest to the president the longest - save the members of Trump's immediate family.
 He knows the most.

-Cohen has testified to Congress but hasn't been questioned by Mueller - yet.
-His legal troubles in New York, however, come from a "referral" from the special counsel's office.
+And his legal troubles in New York come from a "referral" from the special counsel's office.

 The southern district of New York - where Cohen's case is being handled - is known for being aggressive.

-While he hasn't been charged with a crime, the justice department has confirmed he's under criminal investigation.
-A Trump ally said he warned the president that Cohen's loyalty could end if he faces charges.
+As the federal prosecutors reportedly considered charges against him, his loyalty to Mr Trump seemed to soften - he told ABC News that his top concern was his family.

-In the immediate aftermath of the FBI raid, however, Trump came to his friend's defence - both on Twitter, complaining of a witch hunt, and in person, calling Cohen a "good man" in an unrelated meeting with military leadership.
+In the immediate aftermath of the FBI raid, Trump came to his friend's defence - both on Twitter, complaining of a witch hunt, and in person, calling Cohen a "good man".

+But his tone soon changed when Cohen's lawyer released audio of a conversation he had with Mr Trump about the Stormy payment.

+There were also reports that Mr Cohen claimed Mr Trump knew in advance of the infamous Trump Tower meeting in 2016 where Russians met members of the campaign with the promise of offering dirt on Hillary Clinton.

+Rudy Giuliani, Mr Trump's current lawyer, said Mr Cohen had "lied all his life".

-And while Trump could offer a presidential pardon to his personal lawyer - as he recently did for Bush-era White House aide Scooter Libby - Cohen could still be prosecuted under New York state law.
+It means that while Trump could theoretically offer a presidential pardon to his former lawyer - as he recently did for Bush-era White House aide Scooter Libby - that now seems a remote possibility.